Swatigupta1997/SwatiGupta1997.github.io/_posts/2019-06-08-basic-statistics-functions-in-python.md

 Hello all!

 Long time no see!
-Well, I was recently using some basic statistics functions in python (using pandas which is a very useful python library for data science), and realized that I should properly compile them here for easy future reference.
+Well, I was recently using some basic statistics functions in python (using pandas which is a very useful python library for data science), and felt that I should properly compile them here for easy future reference.

 #### So, Lets get down to buisness!